tsutterley/gravity-toolkit/doc/source/user_guide/spatial.rst

     Inputs: GRACE/GRACE-FO months

+.. method:: object.scale(var)

+    Multiply a spatial object by a constant

+    Inputs: scalar value to which the spatial object will be multiplied

 .. method:: object.mean(apply=False)

     Compute mean spatial field and remove from data if specified

     Option: `apply` to remove the mean field from the input spatial

+.. method:: object.sum(power=1)

+    Compute summation of spatial field

+    Option: apply a power before calculating summation

+.. method:: object.power(pow)

+    Raise a spatial object to a power

+    Inputs: power to which the spatial object will be raised

+.. method:: object.max()

+    Compute maximum value of spatial field

+.. method:: object.min()

+    Compute minimum value of spatial field

 .. method:: object.replace_invalid(fill_value, mask=None)